SUBSCRIBE TODAY!

 internationales établies à Genève ou ailleurs se conforment à ces standards.

-Categories: News, English, United Nations, WIPO
+Filed Under: News, English, United Nations - other, WIPO

 Comments

-1. IP Watcher says:
+1. IP Watcher says

 The press statement is available in Englich (http://www.admin.ch/aktuell/00089/index.html?lang=en&msg-id=14988), German (http://www.admin.ch/aktuell/00089/index.html?lang=de&msg-id=14988) and Italian (http://www.admin.ch/aktuell/00089/index.html?lang=it&msg-id=14988).

-2. Daniele F says:
+2. Daniele F says

 The Press release is not a surprise: the Swiss have their own declared candidate to replace the current DG.
 So their position may not be so “transparent” and in favor os good governance as they proclame.